thednainus/ERV_Simulations/README.md

 This is only to show that the code is running properly.
 You can uncomment the line responsible to print such messages in the terminal.

 These codes will generate lots of individual files that may starts with the following words: "Info", "subs_per_site" and "ultrametric".

-The "Info" files contain some information about the simulations
+The "Info" files contain some information about the simulations.

-The "subs_per_site" files contain phylogenetic trees in which branch lengths are represented in substitutions per sites
+The "subs_per_site" files contain phylogenetic trees in which branch lengths are represented in substitutions per sites.

 And the "ultrametric" files contain phylogenetic trees in which branch lengths are in host generations.